Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Kiwi DNA.md

 ### **Hazard**: Water bath

-**Description**: Hot water can scald.
+**Description**: Hot water can scald; electric shocks possible if broken.

 **Affected People**: All

 **Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12

 **Mitigation**: Maintain the water bath at 60°C out of reach of children.
+In case of burns, run tepid water over affected area for at least 10 mins.
+Call first aider.
 Ensure has passed PAT test in last 2 years.
 Ensure cables are taped to the ground/table to reduce risk of person tripping on/pulling the cables.
-In case of burns, run tepid water over affected area for at least 10 mins.
-Call first aider.
+Refer also to the Electrical Parts RA.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6